Blog

 • Which facts are current and valid.

-When schema is missing, all other local GEO strategies fail, as answer engines default to safer, better-structured alternatives.
+When schema is missing, all other local GEO strategies become much less efficient, as answer engines default to safer, better-structured alternatives.

 Schema As a Trust and Disambiguation Layer

-While in the SEO era, schema was mostly about presentation — enhancing search results with rich snippets, star ratings, or breadcrumbs to improve click-through rates — the GEO era has changed everything.
-Today, schema is about decision safety — giving AI systems explicit, machine-readable facts they can trust, reuse, and rely on when deciding whether your business is safe to recommend.
-This new trust layer acts as follows:
+Now, let's return to the SEO era for awhile.
+Schema was mostly about presentation, enhancing search results with rich snippets, star ratings, or breadcrumbs to improve click-through rates.
+The GEO era offers a completely different perspective.
+In this new realm, schema is all about decision safety, giving AI systems explicit, machine-readable facts they can trust, reuse, and rely on when deciding whether your business is safe to recommend.
+In GEO for local businesses, this new trust layer acts as follows:

 • Confirms real-world location and availability;